We uploaded photos from the 48th KMGS on Sep 11, 2025.

-The 33rd KMGS will be held on May 2nd, Thursday, at Natural Science Building (E6-1) Room 1501.
+The 48th KMGS will be held on September 11, Thursday, at the Natural Science Building (E6-1) Room 1410.
+We invite a speaker Mujin Choi from the Dept. of Mathematical Sciences, KAIST.

 The abstract of the talk is as follows.